All Episodes

 Chaotic decisions, erratic behavior.

-It's a problem when you your own leader is the biggest political problem that you're dealing with, which is why we removed him as the speaker.
+It's a problem when your own leader is the biggest political problem that you're dealing with, which is why we removed him as the speaker.

 This election needs to be about Barack Obama.

-And if the speaker were the nominee, the election would be about him and his unreliable leadership in the past.
+And if the Speaker were the nominee, the election would be about him and his unreliable leadership in the past.

 He's not a reliable leader.

-Oh man, folks, this is scorched earth.
+Oh, man, folks, this is scorched earth.

-Remember what the super PAC ads in Iowa did to Newt.
+Remember what the Super PAC ads in Iowa did to Newt.

 So it's out there.